Zantosko/Redis-Practice/README.md

 - The downside of this is that your data is much more volatile, if your system crashes then you'll lose all your data unless you're backing it up consistently.
 - Redis isn't typically used as a persistent database like PostgreSQL or MongoDB.
 Instead it's used for caching.
 - So if you have expensive computations that you make consitently you can store those inside of Redis for quicker access next time.
 - Redis will almost always be built on top of a traditional database.
-Instead of consistently making expensive queries to your traditional DB you can quickly check Redis to see if data already exists there.
+Instead of consistently making expensive queries to your traditional DB you can quickly check Redis to see if data already exists there, saving you hundreds to thousands of milliseconds.

 ## Basic Redis Commands

+- This starts Redis server:

+`redis-server`

+- Access Redis CLI tool:

+`redis-cli`

+- Exit Redis CLI tool:

+`exit` or `quit`

 ## Handling Expirations